What is a Directed Trustee of a Health & Welfare or Qualified Retirement Plan?

 Hire A Prudent Expert To Be Your Directed Trustee

-While many companies appoint an in-house employee to serve as the Directed Trustee of their Health & Welfare or Qualified Retirement Plan, more employers are hiring a prudent expert to take on this role.
+While many companies appoint an in-house employee to serve as the Directed Trustee of their Health & Welfare or Qualified Retirement Plan, more employers are hiring an independent expert to take on this role.

 Are you considering hiring an ERISA Independent Fiduciary to serve as your plan’s Directed Trustee?

-The ERISA Advisory Group has been serving organizations that offer Health & Welfare and Qualified Retirement Plans to employees for over 25 years.
+The ERISA Advisory Group has been serving organizations that offer Health & Welfare and Qualified Retirement Plans to employees since 1995.

-We’d be happy to see if we’re a good fit to serve as Directed Trustee for your plan, just contact ERISA Advisory Group today!
+We’d be happy to see if we’re a good fit to serve as Directed Trustee for your plan, just schedule an appointment with one of our fiduciaries.